indygreg/PyOxidizer/docs/oxidized_importer.rst

   producing a standalone *resources blob* that can be distributed with a Python application which contains all the Python modules, bytecode, etc required to power that application.

+``oxidized_importer`` is automatically compiled into applications built with PyOxidizer.
+It can also be built as a standalone extension module and used with regular Python installs.

 Python Meta Path Finders
 ========================